 While he was still serving in the Senate, Attorney General Jeff Sessions last year sent a letter to the Senate Appropriations Committee asking them not to dramatically increase the number of H-2B visas as the House had done in a temporary spending bill.

-“We’re talking about American businesses that are at risk of suffering irreparable harm if they don’t get additional H-2B workers,” said David Lapan, a DHS spokesperson told reporters.
+“We’re talking about American businesses that are at risk of suffering irreparable harm if they don’t get additional H-2B workers,” Homeland Security spokesman David Lapan told reporters.
 “So we do think that fits into the American-first focus of the administration.”